 Tropical rock lobster fishery

-The fishery is designated by the fishery symbol R.
+The fishery operates under the fishery symbol R.

 The east coast fishery consists mostly of 1 species – the tropical spiny rock lobster (Panulirus ornatus).
 Other species of tropical spiny rock lobster are also found in Queensland waters, but these are much less abundant and contribute only marginally to the total catch.

 Tropical rock lobster are commercially harvested by hand using underwater breathing apparatus (hookah or scuba) and hand spears, spear guns or lobster hoops.